List of awards and nominations received by George Michael

-George Michael (1963–2016) was an English singer, songwriter, and record producer, who was in the pop duo Wham! before starting a career as a solo pop musician.
-He sold more than 100 million records worldwide, making him one of the world's best-selling artists of all time, and had ten albums reach the Billboard 200.
+George Michael (1963–2016) was an English singer, songwriter, and record producer.
+He sold an estimated 125 million records worldwide, making him one of the world's best-selling music artists of all time, and had eleven albums reach the Billboard 200.
 During his career as a solo musician, Michael released five studio albums: Faith (1987), Listen Without Prejudice Vol. 1 (1990), Older (1996), Songs from the Last Century (1999), and Patience (2004).

 Michael received recognition in the United Kingdom, winning 5 awards from 24 nominations at the BRIT Awards; two of those awards were for "Best British Male" in 1988 and again in 1997.
 He also found success at the MTV Video Music Awards, receiving 4 awards from 16 nominations, including "Best Direction in a Video" for the song "Father Figure" in 1988.
 Michael's debut album Faith won multiple awards, including "Favorite Album (Soul/R&B)" from the American Music Awards and "Album of the Year" from the Grammy Awards.
-Overall, Michael received 56 awards from 173 nominations.

 On 20 October 2016, it was announced that Michael was nominated for induction into the Songwriters Hall of Fame in 2017.
+In 2023 Michael was posthumously inducted into the Rock and Roll Hall of Fame.
+He is also an inductee of the UK Music Hall of Fame.